ZJU-REAL/Awesome-GUI-Agents/README.md

 ![Alt text](figures/overview.png)

 ## 🚀 [Updates](#updates)
+* July 22, 2025: We released our new paper on GUI Grounding: GUI-G^2: Gaussian Reward Modeling for GUI Grounding.
+[Check it out](https://arxiv.org/abs/2507.15846)!

 * April 22, 2025: We're excited to announce that our paper has been published and is now available on arXiv.
 We welcome your attention and feedback!
 [Check it out](https://arxiv.org/abs/2504.13865).
 We updated GUI Agents List based on RL (R1 Style).

 * April 2, 2025: We have already uploaded the paper to arXiv, please wait for some time.
 Meanwhile, we will keep updating this repo.